Skip to content

 4. Feedback Messages

-Motors continuously send feedback messages with their current state:
+Motors continuously send feedback as STD frames:

 Status Codes

-Code Name Description
+Group Code Name Description

-0 DISABLED Motor is disabled
+Normal 0x0 DISABLED Motor is disabled

-1 ENABLED Motor is enabled and ready
+Normal 0x1 ENABLED Motor is enabled and ready

 5. Register Reply Messages